 - Theresa May promised that NHS spending would increase every year but the amount spent per person has fallen.

-> - Funding for every school pupil was supposed to increase but spending per pupil is being cut for the first time since the 1990s according to the Institute for Fiscal Studies.
+- Funding for every school pupil was supposed to increase but will instead fall by 7% if the Conservatives are re-elected, according to the Institute for Fiscal Studies.

-> - May’s government said it would bring down government debt but we’re heading towards the highest levels in 50 years.
+- May’s government said it would bring down government debt but we’re heading towards the highest levels in 50 years.

 - Theresa May refuses to defend her record in government in TV debates with the other main party leaders.